headbase-app/headbase/README.md

 The customizable database for your brain.
 Note-taking, task-management, personal knowledge bases and more.

 ## About
-The foundation of Headbase is the abilty to create markdown files, track version history and sync these files between devices.
-You can then customize your experience with features such as "fields" and "content types" to enhance your editing experience, and "views" to transform your files into a queryable database with results displayed as a list, kanban board, calendar, canvas or graph.
+The foundation of Headbase is the ability to create markdown files, track version history and sync those files between devices.
+You can then customize your experience with features such as "fields" to enhance your editing experience, and "views" to transform your files into a queryable database with results displayed in a list, kanban board, calendar, canvas or graph.

 ![](docs/screenshot-placeholder.png)

 A big driving force of building Headbase is to explore the concepts of [local-first software](https://www.inkandswitch.com/essay/local-first) and [malleable systems](https://malleable.systems).
-The goal is not to just create a "notes app" or a "task management" app, but to build an app which provides building blocks for users to combine as they wish while retaining ownership of their own data.
+The goal is not to just create a "notes app" or a "task management" app, but to build an app which provides building blocks for users to adapt as they wish while retaining ownership of their own data.

 ## How it works